 The culture of any nation is preserved and developed through languages.
 The institution has made provision for the study of Tamil, Hindi, Telugu and Malayalam as language subjects in the curriculum.
 Tamil literature as a specialized programme is offered at both UG and PG level.
 To promote different cultures, various activities such as Dramatics, Creative writing, Seminars, Conferences, Exhibitions and Fine Arts are conducted at the intra and inter-college levels.
 The institution has a unique Tamil, Art & Culture museum functioning throughout the year.
-During the pro-Covid period, students were not used to online mode of attending classes, whereas in the post-Covid times, they are accustomed to online mode.
-Hence, it will be very congenial to teach Indian languages and culture through online courses.
+Hence, it will be very congenial to teach Indian languages and culture through various online courses.